3142/0-home/source/en/index.md

 ## Welcome

-welcome to the Pi home portal where you can find information about the current portals available, what we mean by "parallels" and a bit about Pi itself.
+Welcome to the Pi home portal where you can find information about the current portals available, what we mean by "parallels" and a bit about Pi itself.